 When I returned home the mail had come.
 Tucked among the advertisements and bills was a postcard Mother had sent.
 They are her form of e-mail, calling them her "postcards from the edge."
-This card was commenting on stories I had left at her kitchen door earlier.
+This card was commenting on stories I had left at her kitchen door earlier - sections of my book.
 She had penciled positive, affirming statements; there were no suggestions or concerns.
 Was she learning to communicate differently?
 Was I learning to hear her differently?